dtbuchholz/basin-wxm-fetch/README.md

 To set things up on your machine, you'll need to do the following:

-1. Run: `python -m venv env`.
+1. Set up the virtual environment: `python -m venv env`
+2. Upgrade pip: `pip install --upgrade pip`
-2. Source: `source env/bin/activate`
+3. Source the `env` to use it: `source env/bin/activate`

-Then, you can use the `Makefile` command to install dependencies: `make install`.
+Then, you can use the Makefile command to install dependencies: `make install`

+Alternatively, you can do all of these in one step (for local development) with: `make setup`

 ## Usage